Harpsichords, spinets, virginals, clavichords, fortepianos, claviorgans

 The final part of the work, which includes the voicing of the plectra and the regulation of the action is accomplished with not only technical competence, but with musical understanding as well; the touch and the tone of the instrument depend largely on this phase of the work.

-Besides the instruments listed in the catalogue, it is, of course, also possible to make copies of other extant instruments (Drawings), eventually with modifications to suit the customer’s specific needs.
+Besides the instruments listed in the catalogue, it is, of course, also possible to make copies of other extant instruments (Download the file TECHNICAL DRAWINGS), eventually with modifications to suit the customer’s specific needs.

 William Horn was born and grown up in Italy.
 The Horn Family originates from Southern Germany (near Memmingen), in the 19th century moved to Trieste (which belonged to Austria until 1918).